-MFA candidates are expected to have substantial professional experience in socially or civically engaged public art or related areas, well beyond undergraduate studies.
+MFA fellows are expected to have substantial professional experience in socially or civically engaged public art or related areas, well beyond undergraduate studies.
 We recognize the achievements of artists who have had significant careers and encourage them to apply in order to continue their creative research.

 Each year of Bennington’s program consists of a 14-week fall term and a 14-week spring term.
 The spring term begins in late February, after a 7-week undergraduate winter Field Work Term during which there are no classes.
-MFA candidates are able to use this time as well as the summer to continue their professional work.
+MFA fellows are able to use this time as well as the summer to continue their professional work.
 Short-term professional commitments during the school terms may be accommodated on a case-by-case basis.

 Each term requires a minimum 16-credit schedule, which includes both research work in creative public action and other coursework.
-As a core requirement, candidates meet in a once-a-week tutorial with faculty to discuss and show the development of new material.
+As a core requirement, fellows meet in a once-a-week tutorial with faculty to discuss and show the development of new material.
 This 6-credit course, Graduate Research in Public Action, is the basis of the individual’s studies.
 Throughout the term, all participants in the program are encouraged to show and discuss works-in-progress.

 Other courses may be elected from the full undergraduate curriculum with expectations of a higher level of engagement and performance (2-4 credits each) or in combination with tutorials crafted with individual faculty.
-Additionally, each candidate participates in a 2 credit advising and mentorship tutorial focused on teaching at Bennington College and related graduate level academic topics, which will be overseen by a Bennington faculty member.
+Additionally, each fellow participates in a 2 credit advising and mentorship tutorial focused on teaching at Bennington College and related graduate level academic topics, which will be overseen by a Bennington faculty member.

-As integral members of the overall Public Action Program, candidates are expected to contribute to all aspects of the program, participate in meetings, attend workshops, lectures and performances.
+As integral members of the overall Public Action Program, fellows are expected to contribute to all aspects of the program, participate in meetings, attend workshops, lectures and performances.
 The program provides multiple opportunities for creating new work and encourages everyone to participate in an ongoing community dialogue that is fundamental to advancing one’s artistic practice.